DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 |Lithology:||Tonalitic gneiss and granodiorite|

-The Amikap Pluton is a lithodemic unit introduced to describe an intrusive mass of tonalitic gneiss and foliated granodiorite in the Rupert River area (Bandyayera and Daoudene, in preparation).
+The Amikap Pluton is a lithodemic unit introduced to describe an intrusive mass of tonalitic gneiss and foliated granodiorite in the Rupert River area (Bandyayera and Daoudene, 2018).
 The elliptical shape of the pluton and its intrusion in the Champion Complex, in contact with massive granodiorite and quartz diorite units, seemed to indicate that the Amikap Pluton was late.
-Bandyayera and Daoudene (in preparation) proposed a synkinematic emplacement of the pluton in a shear zone based on its highly deformed margin, compared to the core which is rather massive to foliated.
+Bandyayera and Daoudene (2018) proposed a synkinematic emplacement of the pluton in a shear zone based on its highly deformed margin, compared to the core which is rather massive to foliated.
 New U-Pb data from a sample of tonalitic gneiss gave an age of 2732 ±3 Ma, interpreted as the age of the Amikap Pluton.
 This age is consistent with synvolcanic intrusions of the Eastmain River volcanic band (Moukhsil et al., 2003).
 These data suggest that the Amikap Pluton represents an ancient gnessic dome within the Champion Complex.

 The Amikap Pluton is associated with a strong elliptical magnetic anomaly measuring 14 km x 8 km.
 It is essentially a homogeneous mass of tonalitic gneiss (unit nAamk1), the centre of which consists of massive to foliated granodiorite (unit nAamk2).